Telecentre: Networks

 The telecentres of today and of the future are networked telecentres, or telecentres of the 2.0 generation.
 Increasingly, telecentres are not operating as independent, isolated entities but as members of a network.
 At times, the network takes the form of a franchise.
 In other circumstances, the network is much more informal.

 One such regional network targeted towards Asia-Pacific is, the Asia-Pacific Telecentre Network.

 In the United States, more than 1,000 community technology centers were organized under the leadership of CTCnet, a nonprofit association headquartered in Washington, D.C.
 CTCs are also organized under the banner of state organizations, such as the Ohio Community Computing Network, or city programs such the City of Seattle Community Technology Program. and Austin FreeNet.

 Further information

-For more information on telecentre networks, visit telecentre.org.
+For more information on telecentre networks, visit the archive of the web site telecentre.org.
 An overview of telecentre networks can also be found in Chapter 7 of Making the Connection: Scaling Telecentres for Development.

 Additional information about concept of community telecentres can also be found in the online book From the Ground Up: the evolution of the telecentre movement.

 Additional information about the practice of building and sustaining telecentres can be found in this page on Telecentre Sustainability.

 Additional information about the social, political, economic, and technical problems and challenges facing the development and sustainability of telecentres can be found at Telecenters.